dotnet/install-scripts/docs/README.md

 This repo is the central place for dotnet install and install dotnet preview scripts.

+**Please be advised that the project is currently in maintenance mode.
+This implies that we are focusing on addressing high-priority bugs and providing assistance with any issues that may arise.
+During this phase, no new features or significant improvements are anticipated.**

 For more information about the usage of dotnet install, see: https://learn.microsoft.com/dotnet/core/tools/dotnet-install-script